 Timeline Reality Check

-Weekend warrior approach: 4-8 weekends for a full renovation.
-You’re working around your day job, so progress comes in chunks.
+Weekend work: 4–8 weekends for a full renovation.

 Smart Shopping Tips for New Jersey DIYers

-Big box stores like Home Depot and Lowe’s offer contractor discounts.
-Ask about bulk pricing for tile and fixtures.
+Big-box stores like Home Depot and Lowe’s offer contractor discounts and bulk pricing.

 Permits and Inspections